Resonances for large one-dimensional "ergodic" systems

 where we recall that $\tau:\Omega\to\Omega$ denotes the left shift (i.e. if $\omega=(\omega_n)_{n\geq0}$ then $\D[\tau(\omega)]_n= \omega_{n+1}$ for $n\geq0$) and $\tau^n=\tau\circ\cdots\circ\tau$ $n$ times. \end{Le} At the heart of this result is a large deviation principle for the growth rate of the cocycle (see~\cite[section I and Theorem 6.1]{MR88f:60013}).
 As it also serves in the proof of Theorem~\ref{thr:10}, we recall it now.
 One has \begin{Le} Let $I\subset\R$ be a compact interval.
 For any $\delta>0$, there exists $L_\delta>0$ and $\eta>0$ such that, for $L\geq L_\delta$, one has

 \end{Le} While this result is not stated as is in~\cite{MR88f:60013}, it can be obtained from~\cite[Lemma 6.2 and Theorem 6.1]{MR88f:60013}.
 Indeed, by inspecting the proof of~\cite[Lemma 6.2 and Theorem 6.1]{MR88f:60013}, it is clear that the quantities involved (in particular, the principal eigenvalue of $T(z;E)=T(z)$ in~\cite[Theorem 4.3]{MR88f:60013}) are continuous functions of the energy $E$.
-Thus, taking this into account, the proof of~\cite[Theorem 6.1]{MR88f:60013} yields, for our cocycle, a convergence that is locally uniform in energy, that is,~\eqref{eq:92}. .2cm To prove Theorem~\ref{thr:10}, in addition to Lemma~\ref{le:6}, we also need to guarantee that the uniform lower bound on the growth rate of the cocycle.
+Thus, taking this into account, the proof of~\cite[Theorem 6.1]{MR88f:60013} yields, for our cocycle, a convergence that is locally uniform in energy, that is,~\eqref{eq:92}. .2cm To prove Theorem~\ref{thr:10}, in addition to Lemma~\ref{le:6}, we also need to guarantee a uniform lower bound on the growth rate of the cocycle.
 We need this bound at least on the spectrum of $H_{\omega,L}$ with a good probability.
-Actually, this is the best one can hope for: a uniform bound in the style of~\eqref{eq:81} will not hold; it is the same phenomenon that bars the Lyapunov exponent from being continuous versus to upper semi-continuous.\\ We prove \begin{Le} Fix $I$ a compact interval and $\delta>0$.
+Actually, this is the best one can hope for: a uniform bound in the style of~\eqref{eq:81} will not hold.\\ We prove \begin{Le} Fix $I$ a compact interval and $\delta>0$.
 Pick $u\in\C^2$ s.t. $\|u\|=1$.
 For $0\leq j\leq L$, if $j\leq L-1$, define

 finally, define $\mathcal{K}^+_L(\omega,L,\delta,u)=\emptyset =\mathcal{K}^-_0(\omega,L,\delta,u)$.\\ Recall that $(E_{j,\omega})_{0\leq j\leq L}$ are the eigenvalues of $H_{\omega,L}$ and let $x_{j,\omega}$ be the associated localization centers.\\ For $0\leq \ell\leq L$, define the sets